'I am the African king of condoms'

 Video

-Kenyan Stanley Ngara gives out free condoms to people who request them.
+Stanley Ngara gives out free protection and educates people about safe sex.

-He also helps educate people about sex and how to have it safely.

-In Kenya 1.6 million people were living with HIV in 2018, according to the United Nations.

 -